huggingface/hub-docs/docs/hub/models-gguf.md

 </div>

 > [!NOTE]
-> More features regarding GGUF on Hugging Face Hub are coming soon 🚀
+> More features regarding GGUF support on Hugging Face Hub are coming soon 🚀

 ## Usage with @huggingface/gguf

-We've also created javascript GGUF parser that works on remotely hosted files (e.
+We've also created a javascript GGUF parser that works on remotely hosted files (e.
 Hugging Face Hub).

 ```bash
 npm install @huggingface/gguf